 Investigators found that John Sipos, who was in his 20s then, was stationed about a mile or two away from Mary’s apartment.
 After placing him in the vicinity of the crime scene, they hypothesized that he might have kicked down the door on that fateful night of 1969, raping and strangling Mary to death.
 However, John pleaded not guilty, and the case went to trial in March 2022.

 The prosecution got witnesses from 52 years ago to take the stand and testify against John; combined with the forensic evidence, he was convicted of first-degree murder in late March 2022.
 Although, he could not be convicted of rape since the statute of limitations ran out decades ago.
-John was sentenced to seven years to life in prison, and the 77-year-old is currently serving his sentence at the California State Prison in Corcoran.
-His inmate records state that he would be eligible for parole in February 2024.
+Therefore, John was sentenced to seven years to life in prison, as a result of which he spent the ensuing few years incarcerated at the California State Prison in Corcoran.
+According to State records, this 79-year-old became eligible for parole in February 2024, only for it to seemingly be easily granted considering all possible aspects.
+In other words, it appears as if he now leads a quiet life, albiet surrounded by loved ones, well away from the limelight

 Read More: Martin Anderson Murder: Where Are Lorna Elridge and Tom Bird Now?